 To the east of Santo Domingo is Jalatlaco, which is known for its street art.
 And to the north of Santo Domingo is Reforma, where you can find many family-owned restaurants.
 Be sure to include these in your Oaxaca trip itinerary!

 Oaxaca is a city rich in culture and history.
+It truly is a great choice for family travel in Mexico!
 To really get to know the city and understand its soul, taking a tour, class, or activity is a great way to help you learn.

 These top things to do in Oaxaca City are the perfect way to make your Oaxaca City itinerary meaningful and enjoyable.